snipe

 to install library dependencies - Run

-to build the program - The final executable will be built at
+to build the program - Once built, the final executable will be located at

 snipe